rahulsahay19/ecommerce-ai/readme.md

 Phase 2: Intelligent Assistant & Web Integration 🔮

 In the next phase, we’ll take this foundation further with:

 🎙️ Voice Assistant integration (Speech ↔ Text ↔ Speech)

 🌐 Web Search fallback (using Bing / Google API)

 🧠 Contextual memory and personalized recommendations

 💬 Multi-turn conversational flows and smart ranking

 Stay tuned — the goal is to make your app behave like a real AI shopping assistant!

+MIT License
+Copyright (c) 2025 Rahul Sahay

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction...